45 CFR 46.111(a)(3) requires that the IRB ensure that researchers employ equitable selection methods when enrolling subjects.

 - Enrollment required in situations where translators will not be readily available (satellite clinics, after regular working hours, emergencies, etc.)

-Translator and a Translated Consent Form
+Translated Consent Form and an Interpreter

 Short Form Consent Form